 First, we aren’t a group of shady guys in a basement trying to trick you into coming over.
 We’re a professional business, motivated by making profit while being socially responsible.
-For more than 20 years, we’ve registered our business, paid our taxes, complied with local and national laws, and run our business ethically (see also, How do I know you’re legit?).
+For 22 years, we’ve registered our business, paid our taxes, complied with local and national laws, and run our business ethically (see also, How do I know you’re legit?).
 Of course, just running a legit business well doesn’t mean that we are good people, so here’s how you can know you’ll be safe.

 Our staff and contractors would not work with us if we did any less than follow these two basic principles: